-Choice Point: Hi, Matt.
-To start, tell our readers what you do.
+Choice Point: Hi, Hilary.
+Tell our readers what you do.
 What’s the ‘networking-event’ explanation of your role?

-CP: To get things rolling, let’s ask a couple of questions about you, and your career.
-Tell us about the values that got you where you are today.
+CP: Tell us about the values that got you where you are today.
 What are they, and why have they been crucial for you?

 CP: What’s your proudest professional achievement?

 HG: I would say it was the day we opened the doors of our first space of Scotiabank’s new way of working.
 That day we welcomed 400 people to their new home, and over time that number has grown to over 7,000 and set the stage for workplace transformation not only at our workplace, but for many others.

 CP: Choice Point Solutions is all about training for decision-making.
 Tell us briefly about a key juncture in your own career, or a dilemma you faced – a “go left or go right” moment – and tell us how you resolved it.